 So, last night I found the picture below on the often hilarious shirt.woot.com.
 I was suddenly flooded with memories of my favorite show as a kid: Reading Rainbow.
 Sadly, I realized that, before last night, I honestly couldn’t remember the last time I even thought about this program.
-Then it dawned on me…the entire reason I like books, love writing, and work at a self-publishing company isn’t because of all the Hemingways, Faulkners, and Emersons – it is because of one man: LeVar Burton.
+Then I realized…the entire reason I like books, love writing, and work at a self-publishing company isn’t because of all the Hemingways, Faulkners, and Emersons—it is because of one man: LeVar Burton.

 With his warm, friendly charm, Burton captured children’s imaginations each week with fun stories, guest celebrity appearances, and a genuine enthusiasm to inspire kids to read.
 Without this show, I wouldn’t have discovered greats like Goodnight Moon, Miss Nelson is Missing, The Very Hungry Caterpillar, or Where the Wild Things Are.
 Even more remarkable is Burton’s 20+ year struggle with dyslexia, which he overcame before auditioning for Reading Rainbow.

 It took a silly cartoon to remind me, but Burton really is a true inspiration.
 He diligently piloted the show Reading Rainbow, helping it win a Peabody Award and 26 Emmy Awards.
 The man is almost completely responsible for helping four generations of kids not only learn to read, but find the fun in it.
 My favorite episode was when he went to a hat store.
 Each hat would magically transport him into the pages of a story.
 I remember endlessly begging my mother to take me to that shop for the better part of my youth.
 I think I speak for several hundred-thousand kids when I say: Thank you Mr. Burton.
 Thank you for teaching us that yes, “we can do anything.”